caps-tum/paper-2025-ofi_hook_monitor/README.md

 # ofi_hook_monitor

-This repository contains the data to build, deploy, and benchmark the `ofi_hook_monitor` OFI plugin, as presented in the paper "Application-focused HPC Network Monitoring".
+This repository contains the data to build, deploy, and benchmark the `ofi_hook_monitor` OFI plugin, as presented in the paper "Application-focused HPC Network Monitoring", published at ISC-HPC 2025.

 The repo is structured as follows: